Advice for planners & engineers

 In Scotland toads are a priority species under the Scottish Biodiversity List which is incorporated into Scotland’s strategy: 2020 Challenge for Scotland’s Biodiversity – A Strategy for the conservation and enhancement of biodiversity in Scotland

-National Planning Policy Framework 2012 (England) (NPPF) makes statements that, if applied correctly, would result in a planning system that takes active measures to protect the habitats of toads from further decline and aim to minimise impacts on biodiversity and actually enhance, restore or add to biodiversity (NPPF, 109).
-Stating that “by establishing coherent ecological networks that are more resilient to current and future pressures“(NPPF, 109); it reinforces the need to protect natural habitats which provide routes for the migration, dispersal and genetic exchange of toads in the wider environment to provide greater resilience to current and future pressures.
+National Planning Policy Framework 2012 (England) (NPPF) makes statements that, if applied correctly, would result in a planning system that takes active measures to protect the habitats of toads from further decline and aim to minimise impacts on biodiversity and actually enhance, restore or add to biodiversity (NPPF, 109), thus minimising impacts on biodiversity “by establishing coherent ecological networks that are more resilient to current and future pressures“(NPPF, 109).
+This statement reinforces the need to protect natural habitats which provide routes for the migration, dispersal and genetic exchange of toads in the wider environment to provide greater resilience to current and future pressures.

 Road developments that disrupt migration routes, breeding and land-based habitats can be harmful to toad populations.
 Specifically, direct and indirect toad mortality from roads is due to: